unomena/restlet-sites/modules/com.restlet/learn/guide/2.3/extensions/apispark/firewall.md

 There are different factories to create a Firewall rule (located in class FirewallUtils).

-* Create a periodic rate limiter.

-  * With users identified by their identifier (after authentication) and with a limit depending on their role.

-    * With a default limit (for non authenticated users or for users without a role)
+* Create a periodic rate limiter, with users identified by their identifier (after authentication), a limit depending on their role and a default limit (for non authenticated users or for users without a role)

 ~~~~{.java}
 	// Create a map which will associate roles with limits.